willsmart/Minim/README.md

 Winterface
 ==========

-Winterface language.
+Winterface language/obj-c-syntactic-sweetner.
 Simplify all that syntactic drivel and ramp up the power of ios apps

 I've been coding for ages, this language is the one I've wanted to code in.